seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **FIRST LORD**
 Good my liege,
 The day that she was missing he was here:
-I dare be bound he’s true and shall perform
+I dare be bound he's true and shall perform
 All parts of his subjection loyally.
 For Cloten,
 There wants no diligence in seeking him,
 And will, no doubt, be found.